volatilityfoundation/volatility3/doc/source/complex-plugin.rst

     [(5, 4, 2, 4, 'rle layer')]

 It would then define `_decode` and `_encode` methods that could convert from one to the other.
-In the case of `read(5, 4)`, _decode_data would be provided with the following parameters
+In the case of `read(5, 4)`, the `_decode` method would be provided with the following parameters:

 .. code-block:: python

-    data = `5b1c`
+    data = "5b1c"
     mapped_offset = 2
     offset = 5
     output_length = 4

-This requires that the `_decode` method can unpack encoding back to `bbbbbc` and also know that the decoded block starts at 3, so that it can return just `bbbc`, as required.
+This requires that the `_decode` method can unpack the encoding back to `bbbbbc` and also know that the decoded block starts at 3, so that it can return just `bbbc`, as required.
 Such layers therefore typically need to keep much more internal state, to keep track of which offset of encoded data relates to which decoded offset for both the mapping and `_encode` and `_decode` methods.